eniora/InstantID-Unlocked/README.md

 - Run only using instant-id-gradio-unlocked.py by using "python instant-id-gradio-unlocked.py".
 The file "instant-id-gradio-unlocked-16GB-VRAM.py" is just a file I modified from "instant-id-gradio-unlocked.py" and it's a bit faster at image generation on 16GB+ VRAM nvidia cards.
 To download models from the huggingfacehub, only use "instant-id-gradio-unlocked.py" then you can use the other 16GB-VRAM file.

-- Tested only on Windows and Python 3.10.6, you may need to do extra steps to run the gradio interface successfully on MacOS/Linux.
+- Tested only on Windows and Python 3.10.6 and Nvidia GPUs, you may need to do extra steps to run the gradio interface successfully on MacOS/Linux or if you have an AMD GPU.

 [**Qixun Wang**](https://github.com/wangqixun)<sup>12</sup> · [**Xu Bai**](https://huggingface.co/baymin0220)<sup>12</sup> · [**Haofan Wang**](https://haofanwang.github.io/)<sup>12*</sup> · [**Zekui Qin**](https://github.com/ZekuiQin)<sup>12</sup> · [**Anthony Chen**](https://antonioo-c.github.io/)<sup>123</sup>